 Legislation & Bylaws

-The PGA defines Engineers and Geoscientists BC’s mandate and governing authority and outlines the obligations and standards that all registrants under the PGA, including Engineers and Geoscientists BC’s registrants, must meet.
-The Regulations further support the obligations and standards of the PGA.
+The PGA defines Engineers and Geoscientists BC’s mandate and governing authority.
+The PGA also outlines the obligations and standards that all registrants under the PGA must meet.
+The Regulations further define the obligations and standards set out in the PGA.

-Engineers and Geoscientists BC’s Bylaws set out the specific standards, requirements, processes, and procedures that apply to Engineers and Geoscientists BC and its registrants.
+The Bylaws of Engineers and Geoscientists BC set out the specific standards and procedures that apply to Engineers and Geoscientists BC and its registrants.

 To view Engineers and Geoscientists BC's Code of Ethics, visit our Code of Ethics page.